-It is easy to show (see e.g. [6]) that for "static" problems with "slow" changing loads and "slow" changing geometry the ITFC is coinciding with well-known Neuber-Novozhilov fracture criterion [7], [8].
-It can be proven [3], [6], [9] that with the right choice of spatial parameter d, used in criterion formulation, Neuber-Novozhilov criterion is giving predictions coinciding with critical tensile stress (ultimate stress) criterion in the case of rapture of initially intact media and the critical stress intensity factor (Griffith - Irwine, K{IC}) criterion in the case of rupture in a tip of a macroscopic crack.
-The important outcome is that the criterion is governing two cases that are normally treated separately in a single (and rather simple) rupture condition - it can be applied to predict brittle fracture of materials with arbitrary size of defect, from intact undamaged media to media with macroscopic cracks.
-The Neuber-Novozhilov criterion is also providing smooth transition between these two cases.
-As a result the criterion is perfectly applicable to fracture problems with fracture surface geometry that is not known a priori.
+It is easy to show (see e.g. [6]) that for "static" problems with "slow" changing loads and "slow" changing geometry the ITFC is coinciding with well-known Neuber-Novozhilov fracture criterion [7,8].
+It can be proven [3,6,9] that with the right choice of spatial parameter d, used in criterion formulation, Neuber-Novozhilov criterion is giving predictions coinciding with critical tensile stress (ultimate stress) criterion in the case of rapture of initially intact media and the critical stress intensity factor (Griffith-Irwine, K{IC}) criterion in the case of rupture in a tip of a macroscopic crack.
+The important outcome is that the criterion is governing two cases that are normally treated separately in a single (and rather simple) rupture condition it can be applied to predict brittle fracture of materials with arbitrary size of defect, from intact undamaged media to media with macroscopic cracks.
+The Neuber-Novozhilov criterion is perfectly applicable to fracture problems with fracture surface geometry that is not known a priori.
 In such problems fracture in initially intact material can be initiated somewhere in a body and, as it evolves, transform into a macroscopic crack.
 The whole fracture evolution can be predicted with a single fracture criterion.

-In a big number of works (see, e.g., [3], [5], [10]) authors, applying the introduced ITFC to predict critical fracture conditions in different dynamic fracture experiments (e.g., [11]) proved that the ITFC can be successfully used to predict initiation of brittle fracture appearing as a result of high-rate deformation applied somewhere in a body.
-In the same works a material parameter τ - the incubation time of brittle fracture, constituting the essence of the ITFC and characterizing the temporal dependence of media strength was computed for many of widely used materials.
+In a big number of works (see, e.g., [3, 5, 10]) authors, applying the introduced ITFC to predict critical fracture conditions in different dynamic fracture experiments (e.g., [11]) proved that the ITFC can be successfully used to predict initiation of brittle fracture appearing as a result of high-rate deformation applied somewhere in a body.
+In the same works a material parameter τ -the incubation time of brittle fracture, constituting the essence of the ITFC and characterizing the temporal dependence of media strength was computed for many of widely used materials.

-Lately an approach making it possible to embed the ITFC into numerical computational schemes based on finite element method (FEM) was developed [12], [13].
-Utilizing this approach simulation of several different experiments on dynamic impact fracture caused by high-rate loads was performed [12], [14].
+Lately an approach making it possible to embed the ITFC into numerical computational schemes based on finite element method (FEM) was developed [16,17].
+Utilizing this approach simulation of several different experiments on dynamic impact fracture caused by high-rate loads was performed [16,18].
 These works testify that the ITFC used as a rupture criterion in FEM numerical simulations is able to predict correctly and precisely experimentally observed phenomena of dynamic fracture initiation, evolution and arrest.

 As a matter of fact, not including the ITFC and approaches based on classical fracture criteria that are obviously inapplicable to predict high-rate fracture, nowadays only one approach exists that is pretending to correct prediction of dynamic fracture.
-This approach is originating from the works of Freund [15],[16],[17] and was later developed by Rosakes.
-It is based on an assumption that fracture criterion in a tip of a crack can be received as a function of stress intensity factor rate: $K^d(t) \leq K_C^d(\dot{K}(t))$, with K^d being the dynamic stress intensity factor, changing in time, K_C^d being its critical value and dot denoting time derivative.
-As discussed by Bratov and Petrov [12], this approach in many cases is contradicting the common sense and is applicable to predict dynamic fracture initiation (not even mentioning high-rate fracture evolution) in a very limited set of problems with strict requirements on material, loading history, fractured sample geometry etc.
+This approach is originating from the works of Freund [19-21] and was later developed by Rosakes.
+It is based on an assumption that fracture criterion in a tip of a crack can be received as a function of stress intensity factor rate: $K^d(t) \leq K^d_C(\dot{K}(t))$, with K^d being the dynamic stress intensity factor, changing in time, K^d_C being its critical value and dot denoting time derivative.
+As discussed by Bratov and Petrov [16], this approach in many cases is contradicting the common sense and is applicable to predict dynamic fracture initiation (not even mentioning high-rate fracture evolution) in a very limited set of problems with strict requirements on material, loading history, fractured sample geometry etc.